OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaTimeSource.rst

     .. cpp:function:: OcaStatus SetReferenceType(OcaTimeReferenceType ReferenceType)

         Sets the time reference type.
-The return value indicates whether the value was successfully set.
-Optional method, may not be supported in all implementations.
+Optional method, may not be supported in all implementations. **This method is deprecated.**

         This method has id ``3.7``.